zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/README.md

 }
 ```

-This implements exactly the reverse-engineering described in your report, where tile-major output needed host post-processing.
+This implements exactly the reverse-engineering described in the report, where tile-major output needed host post-processing.

 ---